Economy 7: Timing and switchover

 The specific times when Economy 7 applies vary between different regions, seasons, and sometimes individual meters.
-For example, the seven-hour period might start at 1.30am during British Summer Time and 12:30am during Greenwich Mean Time (winter).
+For example, the seven-hour period might start at 1:30 am during British Summer Time or 12:30 am during Greenwich Mean Time (winter).
 Some regions use radio teleswitching to control consumers' systems and vary the timing.
-This uses data superimposed on the 198 kHz BBC Radio 4 long-wave signal.
+This uses data superimposed on the 198 kHz long wave signal that was also used by BBC Radio 4, however this service was discontinued just after 12:00 BST on 30 June 2026, when the 198 kHz network from all three of its source transmitters, that being Droitwich in Worcestershire, England, as well as Westerglen and Burghead in Scotland, was officially shut down permanently.

 Pricing

 Electricity supply in the United Kingdom is deregulated and the several providers offer different tariffs, much as telephone or internet service providers do.
 Economy 7 can offer some consumers savings, but a careful analysis should be done.
 For example, if the price is double the normal tariff during the 'day' period, and half the normal during the 'night' period, then to break even the consumer would need to use over two-thirds of their energy during the 'night' period.
 Typically this holds true when electricity rather than gas is used for domestic heating and hot water, or, in some cases, if the supply is used to charge an electric vehicle overnight.
 An Economy 7 tariff can end up costing significantly more than a standard tariff without restructuring current energy usage.